 In general, Feedfetcher should only download one copy of each file from your site during a given feed retrieval.
 Very occasionally, the machines are stopped and restarted, which may cause it to again retrieve pages that it's recently visited.

-Unlike normal web crawlers, Feedfetcher isn't following links at all; instead, it follows the requests given to it by users of Google's personalized homepage.
+Unlike normal web crawlers, Feedfetcher isn't following links at all; instead, it follows the requests given to it by users of a service or app that uses Feedfetcher.

-If you're still having trouble, try posting your question in the Webmaster Tools forum.
+If you're still having trouble, try posting your question in the Search Console forum.